jaemk/cached/README.md

 - enabled by default, but can be disabled by specifying `default-features = false` (if you aren't using it and don't want to have to compile `syn`)
-- supports most of the configuration params that the original `cached!` macros does
+- supports more features at this point than the original collection of `cached!` macros do
 - works with async functions
-- see `cached_proc_macro/src/lib.rs` for more details on macro arguments
+- see `cached_proc_macro/src/lib.rs` and examples below for more details on macro arguments
 - see `examples/kitchen_sink_proc_macro.rs` for basic usage
-- relatively new so docs and tests need to be updated with details

 The basic usage looks like: